Five Steps to Reprogram Your Subconscious

 5. Put an end to your mind-wandering

 All in all, you have three main goals in mind: to be happy, to be yourself, and to become the person you truly want to be.

-Keep your thoughts in line and embrace a more confident, mature, powerful subconscious driving you where you want to go: a world of absolute peace and happiness.
+Keep your thoughts in line and embrace a more confident, mature, powerful subconscious driving you where you want to go.